Johnr24/TurboSync/README.md

 <p align="center"><img src="turbo_sync/icon.png" alt="the turbo link icon which is a gay pride flag with the letter T in the middle of it, the icon has rounded corners much like any other app icon" width="128"></p>

 A macOS menubar app that keeps local folders in sync with specific directories on a remote server.
-It looks for `.livework` files on the remote (via a mounted volume) and uses `rclone bisync` to synchronize those directories.
+It looks for `.livework` files on the remote (via a mounted volume or SSH) and uses `rsync` to synchronize those directories.

 It also features optional real-time local file watching using `fswatch` to trigger immediate syncs when you save changes! 💾➡️☁️

 ## Key Features ✨

 *   Automatic discovery of remote directories marked with `.livework`.
-*   Bidirectional sync using `rclone bisync` (requires the remote path to be mounted locally).
+*   Efficient sync using `rsync` (supports both mounted volumes and SSH).
 *   Real-time sync on local changes (optional, requires `fswatch`).
 *   Simple menubar interface for status and manual control.
 *   Configuration via a `.env` file.